jedelfraisse/LuxfordPTA/DocFX/events/list.md

 ### Trunk or Treat & Halloween Costume Contest
 **Date:** October 31, 2025
-**Time:** 2:00 PM - 3:00 PM
+**Time:** 6:30 PM - 8:00 PM
-**Location:** School Parking Lot & Gymnasium
+**Location:** School Bus Loop
-Join us for our Trunk or Treat event with decorated car trunks and a special Halloween costume contest featuring both teachers and students!
+Join us for our Trunk or Treat event with decorated car trunks in the bus loop and a special Halloween costume contest with photos taken during school hours!

 **[View Event Details & Contest Rules →](trunk-or-treat.md)**